philips-labs/terraform-aws-github-runner/CONTRIBUTING.md

     git branch -D my-fix-branch
     ```

-* Update your develop with the latest upstream version:
+* Update your main with the latest upstream version:

     ```shell
-    git pull --ff upstream develop
+    git pull --ff upstream main
     ```

 ## <a name="info"></a> Info